What is Air France policy on carry-on allowance?

 An extra fee must also be paid if the dimensions (height + length + width) of one baggage item exceeds 158 cm (62 in), whether included in the free baggage allowance or not.
-A special authorization is required from the telephone sales service for all oversize baggage items.
+A special authorization is required from the telephone sales service for all oversized baggage items.

 Any piece of baggage exceeding 32 kg (70 lbs) or 300 cm (118 in) in length (except, pole vaulting poles, audio or video equipment, and heavy musical instruments) is not accepted for transportation in the hold.

-Passengers may travel with checked baggage that exceeds the free baggage allowance, subject to payment of an additional fee.
+Passengers may travel with checked baggage that exceeds the free baggage allowance, subject to the payment of an additional fee.

 |Online||At the airport||More than

 |Over 158 cm